 Are we learning how to prevent breast cancer?

 Could we possibly develop a vaccine that could be given to healthy individuals to prevent breast cancer?
 Researchers on the Artemis Project, sponsored by the National Breast Cancer Coalition, are in fact developing such a vaccine.
 They’ve identified certain proteins or “antigens” that the vaccine will target.
 These antigens are associated with signaling pathways that, when activated, can lead to breast cancer.
-NBCC reports that it is working with the FDA to obtain approval for a Phase I study of the vaccine.
-The study is expected to begin around January 2020 and will test the vaccine for safety, beginning with stage IV patients who have a relatively small burden of disease and have not had chemotherapy.
+A Phase I study of the vaccine is expected to begin around January 2020.
+It will test the vaccine for safety, beginning with stage IV patients who have a relatively small burden of disease and have not had chemotherapy.

 And what about improved public policy measures to reduce our risk for breast cancer–or any cancer?
 This is an area that has not received much attention from policymakers in recent years, yet there are no shortage of studies emphasizing its importance.
 For example, a 2017 study reported in the journal Cancer examined the relationship between a wide array of factors affecting the quality of the external environment and the incidence of cancer in counties across the United States.
 The study concluded that areas with poorer environmental quality had overall higher cancer rates.
 The authors stressed that external environmental factors need to be studied, not in isolation, but for their cumulative effect.

 This conclusion echoed the findings of other studies that have been done by distinguished panels, such as the President’s Cancer Panel (2009), which called for additional research on the environmental causes of cancer, in particular the consequences of cumulative exposures over a lifetime and the interaction of multiple environmental contaminants.
 That panel also stressed the need for more effective measurement methods and toxicity testing procedures and the need to both enforce and update regulations governing environmental contaminants.